-Abigail Robbins

-2025 President

-The Science Coalition

-THE SCIENCE COALITION NEW MEMBER SPOTLIGHT

 The Science Coalition proudly welcomed several new members since our last Sparking Economic Growth report in 2021 - expanding our ranks to 55 research institutions.
 AMERICAN UNIVERSITY

 American University (AU) is committed to advancing impactful research across disciplines.
 AU focuses on scholarship, learning, and community engagement.
 The university has launched initiatives to mobilize cross-disciplinary research efforts that address complex societal challenges.
 AU emphasizes undergraduate research opportunities and provides funding for student projects and conference travel.

+BINGHAMTON UNIVERSITY

-BINGHAMTON UNIVERSITY BINGHAMTON UNIVERSITY STATE UNIVERSITY OF NEW YORK Binghamton University is recognized as the top-ranked public university in New York, with a strong focus on academics and vibrant research programs.
+BINGHAMTON UNIVERSITY OF NEW YORK

+Binghamton University is recognized as the top-ranked public university in New York, with a strong focus on academics and vibrant research programs.
 The university prides itself on offering students a broad, interdisciplinary education with an international perspective.
 Binghamton's commitment to research excellence is evident, with its professors ranking among the top 2% globally in their respective fields.

 GEORGETOWN UNIVERSITY

-Georgetown University is a Catholic and Jesuit, studentcentered research university.
-The university is grounded in Catholic and Jesuit values that drives its mission to educate women and men to be reflective lifelong learners, to be responsible and active participants in civic life and to live generously in service to others.
+Georgetown University is a Catholic and Jesuit, studentcentered, research university.
+The university is grounded in Catholic and Jesuit values that drives its mission to educate women and men to be reflective lifelong learners, encouraging responsible and active participants in civic life, and to live generously in service to others.
 The university's location in the nation's capital, provides unique opportunities for research and engagement with public policy and diplomacy, NGOs, and public service.
 OLD DOMINION UNIVERSITY

-Old Dominion University

-(ODU) is a forward-focused

-public doctoral research

-institution.
-ODU collaborates

-with strategic partners to address

-challenges and propose solutions

-that impact coastal resilience,

-health innovations, maritime

-systems, and national security.

-In 2022, ODU achieved R1

-Research Institution status

-from Carnegie, highlighting

-its commitment to high-level

-research across its academic

-colleges and schools.
+Old Dominion University (ODU) is a forward-focused public doctoral research institution.
+ODU collaborates with strategic partners to address challenges and propose solutions that impact coastal resilience, health innovations, maritime systems, and national security.
+In 2022, ODU achieved R1 Research Institution status from Carnegie, highlighting its commitment to high-level research across its academic colleges and schools.
 SYRACUSE UNIVERSITY